matzadra/Event-Scheduler-FS/README.md

-# Event Scheduler
+# Event Scheduler (Refactored Version)

-A modern and robust event scheduling system designed with scalability, maintainability, and user experience in mind.
-This project integrates a powerful backend with a dynamic, componentized frontend.
+This is a refactored and improved version of a project previously available on my GitHub.
+It incorporates lessons learned and advancements in design and implementation to deliver a more robust, maintainable, and user-friendly solution.

 ---